jerayan/TouchPortal_KeyboardMaestro_Plugin/README.md

 - [Keyboard Maestro](https://www.keyboardmaestro.com/main/)

 ## Instructions
-1) Download the .tpp file from the [Release](https://github.com/spdermn02/TouchPortal_KeyboardMaestro_Plugin/releases) page
+1) Download the .tpp file from the [Latest Release]([https://github.com/spdermn02/TouchPortal_KeyboardMaestro_Plugin/releases](https://github.com/jerayan/TouchPortal_KeyboardMaestro_Plugin/releases/download/1.0.1/TPKeyboardMaestro-Mac.tpp))
 2) In Touch Portal select the Wrench icon and `Import plug-in`
 3) Navigate to where the .tpp file was downloaded and select it, click `Ok`
 4) Upon first import it will present you 2 dialogs